About Marbella Ironman

 Ironman 70.3 Triathlon World Championship 2025, Marbella - 8th and 9th November 2025

-Marbella is the fourth European city and the first Spanish city to host the IRONMAN 70.3 World Championship, after Zell am See-Kaprun (Austria) in 2015, Nice (France) in 2019 and Lahti (Finland) in 2023.
+Marbella was the fourth European city and the first Spanish city to host the IRONMAN 70.3 World Championship, after Zell am See-Kaprun (Austria) in 2015, Nice (France) in 2019 and Lahti (Finland) in 2023.

 Marbella Ironman 2024